erikajane/Wonder_SQL_Task/README.md

 First to determine what was the quality of each analyst I had to determine if each analyst had multiple scores for Quality_scoure_sourcing and multiple scores for Quality_score_writing.

-8 of the analysts have more than one score for Quality_score_sourcing and
+8 of the analysts have more than one score for Quality_score_sourcing and Quality_score_writing.
+This lets us know that these values can change.

+Another thing to note, on each row, Quality_score_sourcing is equivalent to the Quality_score_writing.

+The average quality of all analysts in the data table is 3.089.

 ### Analysts & Jobs